 Given our small class sizes, we will maintain cohorting for every grade (JK-8).

 Cleaning and Sanitation

-Students in Junior Kindergarten through 8 are required to wear a non-medical or cloth mask (that covers the nose and mouth) while indoors with the exception of when they are eating or drinking and this requirement applies to both public and private schools
+Students in Grades 1 through 8 are required to wear a non-medical or cloth mask (that covers the nose and mouth) while indoors with the exception of when they are eating or drinking and this requirement applies to both public and private schools.

-Students in Grade 3 and under are encouraged to do the same but are not required to wear masks
+Students in Kindergarten are encouraged to do the same but are not required to wear masks.

 To review the most recent version of our complete Safe Return to School Plan, please click here.